taiyechen/taiyechen.github.io/_research/2026-01-01-dollar-invoicing-gvc-two-way-interaction.md

 order_number: 1
 paperurl: /files/research/JMP-TC.pdf
 publication_note: "Job market paper, 2026."
-excerpt: "This paper studies the bidirectional relationship between dominant currency invoicing and bilateral global value chain participation, with attention to exchange rate volatility and tradeoffs under uncertainty."
+excerpt: "An empirical study of the two-way relationship between dominant currency invoicing and global value chain participation."
-abstract: "This paper examines the bidirectional relationship between dollar-invoiced trade and bilateral global value chain flows using a Two-Stage Least Squares (2SLS) framework.
-The results suggest a robust negative two-way relationship: greater reliance on dollar invoicing constrains deeper GVC integration, while greater GVC participation can reduce dollar dependence.
-The findings are also sensitive to exchange rate volatility, underscoring the policy tradeoffs economies face under uncertainty."
+abstract: "This paper examines the two-way relationship between dollar-invoiced trade and bilateral global value chain flows using a Two-Stage Least Squares (2SLS) framework.
+The results suggest that greater reliance on dollar invoicing can constrain deeper GVC integration, while greater GVC participation can reduce dollar dependence.
+The findings highlight how dominant-currency trade shapes the benefits and risks of integration, especially when exchange-rate volatility is high."
 ---

-This project examines the bidirectional relationship between dollar-invoiced trade and bilateral global value chain flows using a Two-Stage Least Squares (2SLS) framework.
+This project examines the two-way relationship between dollar-invoiced trade and bilateral global value chain flows using a Two-Stage Least Squares (2SLS) framework.

-The results suggest a robust negative two-way relationship: greater reliance on dollar invoicing constrains deeper GVC integration, while greater GVC participation can reduce dollar dependence.
-The findings are also sensitive to exchange rate volatility, underscoring the policy tradeoffs economies face under uncertainty.
+The results suggest that greater reliance on dollar invoicing can constrain deeper GVC integration, while greater GVC participation can reduce dollar dependence.
+The findings highlight how dominant-currency trade shapes the benefits and risks of integration, especially when exchange-rate volatility is high.